Summary

 You can check your hourly pay rates are correct and change them if necessary.

-If you need help to process your pay run, read our processing a pay run article.
+You can get help to process your pay run.
+Read our article processing a pay run.

 You may want to know which Minimum Wage band your employees are in, and what their rate per hour should be.